aheze/SupportDocs/README.md

 #### Tagging Documents

-In your documents, add some [front matter](https://jekyllrb.com/docs/front-matter/) which sets the title and tags.
-Take [this example document](https://github.com/aheze/SupportDocs/blob/DataSource/Sample-Boba/BuyBlueBoba.md) in the `DataSource` branch.
+With tags, you get a lot of control over what to display in the library.
+To add tags, just fill in the `tags`, underneath the `title`.
+For example, check out this [example document](https://github.com/aheze/SupportDocs/blob/DataSource/Sample-Boba/BuyBlueBoba.md) in the `DataSource` branch.

 ```yaml
 ---